You’ve probably heard people talk about waterproofing their garage drywall: Why it’s crucial, how to do it, what materials you need, etc.

 Drywall, as good as it is, is susceptible to moisture damage.

-This can come from unexpected leaks, accidental spills from that can of paint or motor oil, or even just the humidity on a muggy summer day.
+This can come from unexpected leaks, accidentally spilling from that can of paint or motor oil on your garage floor, or even just the humidity on a muggy summer day.

 You might think, “Well, what’s a little water?”